 What might be the most beneficial factor is that inpatient treatment programs are usually longer than other programs.
 This allows staff the time to adjust treatment as necessary and lets patients have more time cementing recovery and coping skills they learn within treatment.

-Alternatively, outpatient treatment might be a better option for some people struggling with an alcohol or substance use disorder.
+Alternatively, outpatient treatment in Los Angeles might be a better option for some people struggling with an alcohol or substance use disorder.
 While inpatient treatment is a great option for many, it can be costly and simply not possible for those with responsibilities.

 Outpatient treatment programs in Los Angeles CA allow those suffering from an addiction to get the help they need without living at the facility.
 Some people with an addiction may have a job that provides them health insurance or family members to take care of.
 For those in these scenarios, it may be best to consider one of the outpatient treatment programs listed below.